 In decades gone by, velcro or heated rollers were an absolute essential for creating volume.

-But we’d encourage those of you with this mentality to give this hair trend a chance, as it could actually save you some time, not to mention improve the condition of over-styled and over-heated locks.
+Using heat and velcro rollers could actually save you some time and money.
+Not to mention improve the condition of over-styled and over-heated locks.

 Plus, this hair styling technique won’t break the bank either.
 An average size pack of eight Velcro rollers with clips included should cost no more than £10.
 And if looked after, they should last for lots of uses.